-Issues Operating Entity Strategies Payment Cash on Delivery Safaricom (SMS Payment) "M-Pesa" in Kenya is a money transfer service through its mobile short message service.
-The fee is put on the user's cellphone bills.
-Credit card Alibaba Group Hokling (Mobile Payment) The Alibaba Group Holding has established its own mobile payment system "Alipay" in China, utilizing QR codes.
-Users can add money from not only credit cards but also bank accoun and even by cash.
-It is expected that th system will spread, particularly in developing countries. - Logistics The availability of high-quality logistics service providers Jumia, Alibaba Group Holding Africa's major e-commerce platform Jumia has established its own logistics network using motorcycles.
+Issues Operating Entity Strategies t Cash on Delivery Safaricom (SMS Payment) "M-Pesa" in Kenya is a money transfer service through its mobile short message service The fee is put on the user's cellphone bills.
+Payment Credit card • Alibaba Group Holding (Mobile Payment) The Alibaba Group Holding has established its own mobile payment system "Alipay" in China, utilizing QR codes.
+Users can add money from not only credit cards but also bank accounts and even by cash.
+It is expected that this system will spread, particularly in developing countries.
+S The availability of high-quality logistics service providers Jumia, Alibaba Group Holding Africa's major e-commerce platform Jumia has established its own logistics network using motorcycles.
 The Alibaba Group Holding also increased the delivery efficiency in China by consolidating local logistics companies.
-Last Mile Delivery (Diverce customer needs in parcel delivery) Delivery (Diverce customer needs in parcel Amazon.com has been increasing the scale of its own warehouses in countries they operate with the aim of expanding the areas they can provide the same- or next-day delivery.
+Logistics Last Mile Delivery (Diverse customer Amazon.cor needs in parcel delivery) Amazon.com Amazon.com has been increasing the scale of its own warehouses in countries they operate with the aim of expanding the areas they can provide the same- or next-day delivery.
 It is also seeking quicker and more efficient delivery means by conducting trials of drone delivery, for instance.